webpro/reveal-md/README.md

 ### Reveal.js Options

-You can define Reveal.js [options](https://github.com/hakimel/reveal.js#configuration) in a `reveal.json` file that you should put in the root directory of the Markdown files.
+Define Reveal.js [options](https://github.com/hakimel/reveal.js#configuration) in a `reveal.json` file
+that must be located at the root directory of the Markdown files.
 They'll be picked up automatically.
 Example:

 ```json
 {